hswick/falsebyte-carbon-voting/README.md

 # Usage

-You can run through an example voting scenario with these instructions.
+You can run through an example voting scenario using the cli with these instructions.
 We will be using truffle exec to run our scripts.

 ```bash
 alias run="truffle exec cli.js"